hiveot/hub/bindings/zwavejs/README.md

 * note1: --clientID is the client this runs under, eg 'testsvc' during testing.
 Default will be the binding name zwavejs.

-## build a single executable using pkg and esbuild
+## build a single executable using pkg and esbuild from zwave-js-ui

-NOTE: This uses the output of the previous esbuild step in build/zwavejs-esbuild.js and requires the prebuilds and config folder symlinks to work.

-Note that vercel/pkg is deprecated.
-The fork from yao-pkg/pkg supports node20.

-Configuration:

-* pkg config is defined in package.json 'pkg' section.
+NOTE: This uses the esbuild.js script from zwave-js-ui, which does some filename mangling to get the externals to work.
+Not sure how it works but I also really don't care.

 Build with:
-> npx pkg package.json
+> yarn pkg    or   ./build.sh

 run it:
 > dist/zwavejs --clientID testsvc --home ~/bin/hiveot

-Three problems are noticeable:

-1. The build generates "prebuild-install warn install No prebuilt binaries found" warnings.
-These seem to be okay as the serialport prebuild binaries are included as assets and will be loaded on startup.
-2. The build generates "failed to make bytecode node20.11 for file ...node_modules/axios/lib/..." warning.
-Things seem to run fine in spite of these warnings.

-TODO: To clean up this mess, lets move it all to the build directory.
+TODO: Clean up this build mess.

 ## Installation